kean/articles/2021-02-14-triple-trouble.markdown

 ## NavigationView

 For this recipe, you are going to need one `NavigationView` and nothing else.
-The key is type system.
+The key is the type system.
 What you used to configure in code, e.g. by passing a number of columns to `UISplitViewController`, you now configure using generic parameters.
 In my case, the type of the view is `NavigationView<TupleView<(Sidebar, Text, Text)>>`.

 ```swift
 struct ContentView: View {